Eroica-cpp/uwhpsc/notes/2014/aws.rst

 of the screen.
 Scroll down until you find the `Public DNS` information

-Go into the directory where your key pair is stored, in a file with a name like `rjlkey.pem` and you should be able to `ssh` into your instance using the name of the public DNS, with format like::
+Go into the directory where your key pair is stored, in a file with a name like `mykey.pem` and you should be able to `ssh` into your instance using the name of the public DNS, with format like::

-    $ ssh -X -i KEYPAIR-FILE  ubuntu@DNS
+    $ ssh -Y -i KEYPAIR-FILE  ubuntu@DNS

 where KEYPAIR-FILE and DNS must be replaced by the appropriate things, e.g. for the above example::

-    $ ssh -X -i rjlkey.pem ubuntu@ec2-50-19-75-229.compute-1.amazonaws.com
+    $ ssh -Y -i mykey.pem ubuntu@ec2-50-19-75-229.compute-1.amazonaws.com

 Note: